authdog-samples/grafbase-auth/README.md

-# Grafbase Real World Auth Monorepo
+# GraphQL Group based access Control with Grafbase and Authdog

 ## Components